 Enterprise Device Management Software

 For an IoT solution to serve your needs, it is vital to have enterprise device management software to successfully deploy and manage your devices.
-Once deployed, your devices may not be physically accessible or the size of your deployment may make it highly impractical to manually tend to the devices.
-Enterprise management software such as Digi Remote Manager® (DRM) allows your team to successfully move a project from proof of concept all the way through deployment and long-term management of devices once they are at the final location.
+Once deployed, your devices may not be physically accessible, or the size of your deployment may make it highly impractical to manually tend to the devices.
+Enterprise management software such as Digi Remote Manager® (Digi RM) allows your team to successfully move a project from proof of concept all the way through deployment and long-term management of devices once they are at the final location.

 Enterprise device management software such as DRM also allows you to easily get detailed reports and real-time alerts via text, email, or internal management software on network health and device conditions that would previously have gone unnoticed.